-Chief Justice Robinson has long served in the Connecticut judiciary in a variety of roles, since 2013 as a Justice of the Supreme Court, and was appointed Chief Justice in May 2018.
+Chief Justice Robinson has long served in the Connecticut judicial system in a variety of roles, since 2013 as a Justice of the Supreme Court, and was appointed Chief Justice in May 2018.
 He has also provided significant leadership to a number of state organizations, notably the Connecticut Council of the NAACP, the Commission on Human Rights and Responsibilities, and the Judicial Education Committee.
 “We look forward to hearing of his experiences and observations as one who continues to work toward ‘Justice for All’,” said Phyllis Wade, member of the church’s Rev. Dr. Martin Luther King Jr. Committee.

 For more information, call the church office at 860-628-8121; visit the website www.firstbaptistsouthington.org; or First Baptist Church – Southington, CT on Facebook.